Cleveland Cavaliers vs Dallas Mavericks: Injury Report, Predicted Lineups and Starting 5s - May 7th, 2021 | NBA Season 2020-21

 Point Guard - Collin Sexton l Shooting Guard - Isaac Okoro l Small Forward - Cedi Osman l Power Forward - Kevin Love l Center - Jarrett Allen

-Point Guard - Luka Doncic l Shooting Guard - Josh Richardson l Small Forward - Tim Hardaway Jr. l Power Forward - Dorian Finney-Smith l Center - Willie Caulie-Stein
+Point Guard - Luka Doncic l Shooting Guard - Josh Richardson l Small Forward - Tim Hardaway Jr. l Power Forward - Dorian Finney-Smith l Center - Willie Cauley-Stein

-Also Read: Top 5 individual performances by rookies in the 2020-21 NBA season